JoiRichi/lasv_nextstrain_nextclade_extra_data/README.md

 ## Reproducibility notes

 - Analyses in the companion Colab/Notebook expect inputs from this repository.
-Ensure the repository is available (e.g., cloned locally) before executing the notebook so that paths resolve correctly.
+Ensure the repository is available (e.g., cloned locally - automatic for online colab use) before executing the notebook so that paths resolve correctly.
 - The `data/lassa-main/` directory is included as a reference copy to minimize drift; it should be treated as read‑only.

 ## References